light-and-ray/sd-webui-replacer/docs/usage.md

 ### Options - General
 ![](/docs/images/hiresfix_options_general.jpg)
 - _"Extra inpaint padding"_: higher are recommended because generation size will never be higher then the original image
+- _"Hires supersampling"_: 1.0 is the resolution of original image's crop region, but not smaller then firstpass resolution.
+More then 1.0 - multiplying on this number each sides.
+It calculates before limiting resolution, so it still can't be bigger then you set above

 ### Options - Advanced
 ![](/docs/images/hiresfix_options_advanced.jpg)